Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2021

-Yes, it's not as posh inside and out as a purpose-built family car, but the e-Berlingo is surprisingly nice to drive, with a comfortable ride and excellent all-round visibility.
+Yes, it's not as posh inside and out as a purpose-built family car, but the e-Berlingo is surprisingly good to drive, with a comfortable ride and excellent all-round visibility.
 It's the slowest EV in this list, but it's peppy enough around town and not totally out of its depth on faster roads.

 10. BYD Atto 3